oracle-livelabs/apex/employee-onboarding/2-create-app/2-create-app.md

-# Title of the Lab
+# Create an Employee Onboarding Application with Admin Pages and Email Template

 ## Introduction

-In this lab, you will create a new application named Employee Onboarding Application.
-Then, you will quickly build admin pages for employee, training catalogue and department data.
+In this lab, you will create an Employee Onboarding Application using Oracle APEX.
+You will build administration pages to manage key onboarding data, including Employees, Departments, and the Training Catalog.
+You will also organize these pages under a common Administration menu and create a customized Email Template to support the onboarding communication process.

 Estimated Lab Time: 15 minutes